 That’s it, you’ve completed your visa application.
 You will be receiving text messages from VFS regarding your visa status.
 Processing time varies, in my case, I got my passport back after just a week.
 In case you’re wondering, they don’t return the documents to you.

 Opening the parcel was one of the most nerve-wracking moments of my life.
-My heart sunk when I flipped through the pages and didn’t see the visa.
+My heart sank when I flipped through the pages and didn’t see the visa.
 I wondered if there is anything in my documents that the embassy found to be insufficient.

 I leafed through my passport once again just in case I missed something.
-Apparently, I did because this time, I found the Schengen visa in one of the pages.
+Apparently, I did because this time, I found the Schengen visa on one of the pages.
 I could hardly believe it!
 Finally, my Europe dream is coming true!

 Next, is the Irish visa, but that’s a story for next time.